Merricx/merricx.github.io/src/pages/adventure-of-aes/index.md

 After impossible keys of all byte position in $RK_3$ discarded, we enumerate the remaining key, apply $MC$ and perform inverse key schedule to reverse $RK_3$ to $RK_0$ and check if the key is correct via trial encryption/decryption.

 Although the chosen-plaintext required in this attack is the same with the previous attack (~10 $\alpha$), the time complexity in this attack is at least $2^8$ times higher than the previous attack since we guess 2 bytes at a time.
 Moreover, for each guess of $GK_0$, we need to regenerate the impossible state again.
-But this attack is still quite fast and running this on my laptop only take about 5-10 minutes on average.
+But this attack is still quite fast and running this on my laptop only take less than 5 minutes on average.

 # Conclusion